magnuskokk/grpc-tools/README.md

 ```
 Tasks:
    app.bench               Run all go benchmarks.
-   app.test                Run all go tests.
+   app.test                Run all go tests in ./app.
-   docker.cleanall         Clean all all docker stuff for services.
+   docker.cleanall         Stop and remove everything related to services defined in docker-compose files.
-   docker.cleancontainers  Remove all local containers, images and any anonymous volumes attached to containers.
+   docker.cleancontainers  Stop and remove all containers, images and any anonymous volumes attached to containers.
-   docker.cleanimages      Stop all containers and remove all images used by any defined services.
+   docker.cleanimages      Stop all containers and remove all images.
-   docker.cleanvolumes     Stop and clean all local volumes.
+   docker.cleanvolumes     Stop and remove all volumes.
    docker.down             Stop all containers.
+All docker.* commands include only services defined in docker-compose files.
    env.build               Build the docker containers for dev tools.
-   env.clean               Clean the environment including docker containers but keep images and named volumes.
-   env.install.tools       Install tools and dependencies for generating code.
    env.reset               Reset and rebuild the dev environment.
+   gen.app.go              Run all //go:generate directives in ./app.
    gen.clean               Remove all generated files.
-   gen.go                  Run all //go:generate directives.
+   gen.install.tools       Install tools and dependencies for dealing with protobuf linting and generation.
    gen.protoc              Generate gRPC server, client, gateway, typescript and swagger for all services.
    gen.protolint           Lint protobuf definitions using prototool.
-   monitor.grafana         Start Grafana.
    stack.build             Build stack.
    stack.down              Stop the stack.
    stack.up                Start the stack.